 In the R3 zone, a 4,800 square foot lot is permitted 4 units.
 Therefore, in the R3 zone, a 4,800 square foot lot with two existing Affordable Units (as defined in Specific Plan), is permitted up to 4 units if two of the units are Replacement Affordable.
 Based on the density permitted by the zone, the parcel may contain three units (if one of the units are Replacement Affordable-and pursuant to Small Lot Subdivision, three units per lot is maximum); or be divided into four lots each with one unit; or two lots, each with two units; or three lots one with two units and two with one unit.
 In the R3 zone, a 4,800 square foot lot with no existing units or with units not meeting the definition of Affordable Units (as defined in the Specific Plan) is permitted 2 units.
-Therefore, based on the density permitted by the zone, the parcel may be divided into four small lots each with one unit; or two lots, each with two units; or three lots one with two units and two with one unit.
+Therefore, based on the density permitted by the zone, the parcel may be divided into four small lots each with one unit; or two lots, each with one unit; or two lots, each with units; or three lots one the zone, the parcel may be divided into four small lots each with one unit; or two lots, each with one unit; or two lots, each with two units; or three lots one with two units and two with one unit.